The Alexandrov-Fenchel type inequalities, revisited: Preliminaries and background materials

 \item The equality case in (\ref{AF mixed volume}) clearly holds if $K_1$ and $K_2$ are homothetic: $K_1=\lambda K_2+t$ with $t\in\mathbb{R}^n$ and $\lambda>0$.
 However, this is \emph{not} the only possibility for equality and the complete characterization of the equality cases is an unsolved problem and only partial results are known (cf. \cite[\S 7.6]{Sc}). \end{enumerate} \end{remark}

-Many important results, including whose series of geometric inequalities of isoperimetric type, turn out to be special cases of (\ref{AF mixed volume}) (\cite[\S 20.2]{BZ}).
+Many important results, including those series of geometric inequalities of isoperimetric type, turn out to be special cases of (\ref{AF mixed volume}) (\cite[\S 20.2]{BZ}).
 Here we only mention two direct improvement/consequence for our later purpose.